shanghaitech-igem/wiki-2024/README.md

     npm run develop
     ```

-  5. The site is now running at `http://localhost:8000`
+5. The site is now running at `http://localhost:8000` if nothing is running on port 8000 already, otherwise, it will be running on the next available port.

 ## What's Next